 To resolve the issue, simply manually update Sentry’s firmware.
-Please use a 5V 2A micro USB adapter to power the Sentry doorbell during the manual firmware update to provide the most stable power.
+Important Note: Please only use a 5V 2A micro USB adapter to power the Sentry doorbell during the manual firmware update.

 Please first make sure that the Aegis door lock and the Sentry doorbell are paired.
 See this FAQ.
 Note that both devices must be registered under the same account and the same family, and that they’re no more than about 15ft apart, as their connection is Bluetooth-based.